hurricaneharsh12/ElearningManagementSystem/README.md

 - As an admin, you can manage courses, create assessments, and monitor user progress.
 To access the admin dashboard, if your application is running locally, you can navigate to http://localhost:3000/dashboard.

 - Users can register, log in, view courses, take assessments, and receive certificates.

-## Contributing

-Feel free to contribute to the project by opening issues or submitting pull requests.
-Your feedback is highly appreciated!

 ## Site Images